AKA2501/Videocalling_app/README.md

-# video-calling-app
-**The challenge is to build a Microsoft Teams Clone with AceHacker, in Microsoft Engage 2021.**

 ## Introduction
 The aim of this project is to build a fully-functional prototype where a minimum of two participants can connect with each other to have a video conversation.